The Note START HERE CHORD THEORY SONG TUTORIALS THEORY TECHNIQUE MUSICIANSHIP CHORDS & SCALES LIBRARY

 Sus chords on piano.
 Csus2 chord keyboard diagram with notes C, D, and G highlighted in red and labelled root, second and fifth.
 Csus4 chord keyboard diagram with notes C, F, and G highlighted in red and labelled root, fourth, and fifth.

 Here’s another example: an Esus2 and an Esus4.
-The F is sharped in Esus2 because we use the root (E) as our key reference and E Major has F#, C#, G#, and D#.
+(The F is sharped in Esus2 because we use the root (E) as our key reference and the key of E major has F#, C#, G#, and D#.)

 Sus chords on piano.
 Esus2 chord keyboard diagram with notes E, F#, and B highlighted in red and labelled root, second and fifth.
 Esus4 chord keyboard diagram with notes E, A, and B highlighted in red and labelled root, fourth, and fifth.